Teaching

 ‘Political theory tackles the fundamental questions that underlie our political systems.
 It examines concepts like freedom, equality, rights, and social justice and looks at how these and other concepts have been framed, and what this means for how real world politics should be understood.
 This module introduces [students] to political theory through considering these and other key concepts and ideas.
 [Students] explore different ways in which they have been framed.
 [Students] use them to examine [their] own understandings of real-world challenges.
 [Students should] finish the course ready to look more deeply into political questions and with new conceptual tools to help [them] in [their] studies of Politics’.

-I have also worked as an Academic Skills Advisor and held dozens of one-to-one appointments with undergraduate and postgraduate students on academic and research skills.
+I held dozens of one-to-one appointments with undergraduate and postgraduate students on academic and research skills.

-In July 2022, I became an Associate Fellow to the Higher Education Academy, and over previous years, I completed all the modules that the University’s Higher Education Futures Institute offered.
+In July 2022, I became an Associate Fellow of the Higher Education Academy, and over previous years, I completed all the modules that the University’s Higher Education Futures Institute offered.

-My approach to teaching is inspired by the work and praxis of bell hooks, Paulo Freire, Jacques Rancière, and Stephen Brookes.
+My approach to teaching is inspired by the work and praxis of bell hooks, Paulo Freire, Jacques Rancière, and Stephen Brookfield.

 Accessibility Toolbar